-- Describe other legal protections for human rights and civil liberties, aside from the Charter.
+- Illustrate other legal protections for human rights and civil liberties, aside from the Charter.

-- Describe the overall structure and purpose of the Charter.
+- Illustrate the overall structure and purpose of the Charter.

 - Compare and contrast the competing views on the legitimacy of judicial review under the Charter.

-- Identify and describe the three main limitations on Charter rights and freedoms.
+- Identify and describe the limitations on legislated human rights.

-- Explain the basic structure and process of Charter litigation.
+- Explain the basic structure and process of human rights litigation.

-- Identify and describe the main remedies available under the Charter.
+- Identify and describe the remedies available under human rights law.

-- Apply the Charter to current social, political and economic issues in Canada.
+- Apply Human Rights Law to current social, political and economic issues in Canada.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.